Court approves $70 million Manus Island class action settlement

 The Supreme Court of Victoria has today approved a $70 million settlement of the landmark Manus Island detainee class action run by Slater and Gordon Lawyers.

 The action is believed to be the largest human rights class action settlement in Australian legal history and was brought on behalf of 1,923 detainees who were held at the Manus Island Detention Centre between 21 November 2012 and 12 May 2016.

-The parties announced a settlement on 14 June 2017, which was today approved by the Court, after it concluded the agreement was objectively fair, reasonable and in the interests of the group as a whole.
+The parties announced a settlement on 14 June 2017, which was today approved by the Court after it concluded that the agreement was objectively fair, reasonable, and in the interests of the group as a whole.

-Slater and Gordon Practice Group Leader Rory Walsh welcomed today’s ruling.
+Slater and Gordon's Practice Group Leader, Rory Walsh, welcomed today’s ruling.

 “These detainees came to Australia seeking refuge, compassion and protection, which were all denied to them by successive Commonwealth governments,” Mr Walsh said.